dbono711/nso-l3vpn/README.md

     1. The ```asn``` is used in automatically generating Route-Target (RT) and Route-Distinguisher (RD) values
 6. Support's the ability to specify the use of IPv4, IPv6, or both at the service level
 7. Each service MUST consist of two (2) or more Provider Edge (PE)
-    1. Support's Cisco IOS-XR Operating System
+    1. Support's Cisco IOS and Cisco IOS-XR Operating Systems
         1. VRF names adhere to Cisco IOS-XR special character and length (1..32 characters) limitations
         2. Route-Distinguishers (RD’s) adhere to [Type 1 encoding](https://datatracker.ietf.org/doc/rfc4364/)
     2. Support's one (1) or more User-Network-Interfaces (UNI) on each Provider Edge (PE) device